Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 A few revisions over the years!

 To help raise public awareness of air quality, I think placing air quality monitors at street level downtown and having live, color-coded displays announcing current AQI (and perhaps a 7-day plotted history) could be of use.
 Something near Pioneer Park could attract a lot of eyeballs.
+Having a Tesla sales booth stationed next to it while the Farmer's market is going on might result in a few sales..